Ranunculus repens: Description

 It is a herbaceous, stoloniferous perennial plant growing to 50 cm tall.
 It has both prostrate running stems, which produce roots and new plants at the nodes, and more or less erect flowering stems.
 The basal leaves are compound, borne on a 4–20 cm long petiole and divided into three broad leaflets 1.5–8 cm long, shallowly to deeply lobed, each of which is stalked, distinguishing the species from Ranunculus acris in which the terminal leaflet is sessile.
 The leaves higher on the stems are smaller, with narrower leaflets and may be simple and lanceolate.
 Both the stems and the leaves are finely hairy.
 The flowers are golden yellow, glossy, and 2–3 cm diameter, usually with five petals, and the flower stem is finely grooved.
 The gloss is caused by the smooth upper surface of the petal that acts like a mirror; the gloss aids in attracting pollinating insects and thermoregulation of the flower's reproductive organs.
 The fruit is a cluster of achenes 2.5–4 mm long.
 Creeping buttercup has three-lobed dark green, white-spotted leaves that grow out of the node.
 It grows in fields and pastures and prefers wet soil.

 Habitat

 It is a very common weed of agricultural land and gardens, spreading quickly by its rooting stolons and resisting removal with a deeply anchored filamentous root ball.
 In Ireland: very common in damp places, ditches and flooded areas.

 Cultivation and uses

 Creeping buttercup was sold in many parts of the world as an ornamental plant, and has now become an invasive species in many parts of the world.

-Like most buttercups, Ranunculus repens is poisonous, although when dried with hay these poisons are lost.
+Like most buttercups, Ranunculus repens is poisonous, although these poisons are lost when dried with hay.
 The taste of buttercups is acrid, so cattle avoid eating them.
-The plants then take advantage of the cropped ground around it to spread their stolons.
+The plants then take advantage of the cropped ground around them to spread their stolons.
 Creeping buttercup also is spread through the transportation of hay.
 Contact with the sap of the plant can cause skin blistering.